art049/odmantic/docs/filtering.md

 1. Using python 'bitwise' operators between the field of the model and the desired value :   `&`, `|`

+!!! warning
+    When using those operators make sure to correctly bracket the expressions to avoid python operator precedence issues.

 2. Using the functions provided by the `odmantic.query` module
     - [query.and_][odmantic.query.and_]
     - [query.or_][odmantic.query.or_]